Connor Bedard

-Connor Bedard (born July 17, 2005) is a Canadian professional ice hockey player who is a centre for the Chicago Blackhawks of the National Hockey League (NHL).
-Considered one of the greatest ice hockey prospects of his generation, he was selected first overall by the Blackhawks in the 2023 NHL entry draft and made his NHL debut that year.
+Connor Thomas Bedard (born July 17, 2005) is a Canadian professional ice hockey player who is a centre and captain for the Chicago Blackhawks of the National Hockey League (NHL).
+Considered one of the top ice hockey prospects of his generation, he was selected first overall by the Blackhawks in the 2023 NHL entry draft and made his NHL debut that year.
 Bedard would go on to win the Calder Memorial Trophy as rookie of the year in 2024.

-Bedard was selected by the Regina Pats of the Western Hockey League (WHL) first overall in the WHL Bantam Draft in 2020 as the first WHL player of exceptional player status and won the Jim Piggott Memorial Trophy as the league's top rookie player in his debut season.
+Bedard was selected by the Regina Pats of the Western Hockey League (WHL) first overall in the WHL bantam draft in 2020 as the first WHL player of exceptional player status and won the Jim Piggott Memorial Trophy as the league's top rookie player in his debut season.
 In his third year in the WHL, he won the Bob Clarke Trophy as the league's leading scorer and was given the Four Broncos Memorial Trophy as its most valuable player, before also earning the Canadian Hockey League's Top Scorer and Player of the Year honours.

 Competing internationally for Canada, Bedard won championships with the Canadian national under-18 team in 2021 and with the Canadian national junior team in 2022 and 2023.
-His 2023 tournament performance set several national and international points records and led to his being named the event's MVP.
+His 2023 tournament performance set several national and international points records and led to him being named the event's MVP.
 Bedard was the inaugural recipient of the IIHF Male Player of the Year award.

 Early life

-Bedard was born on July 17, 2005, and grew up in North Vancouver, British Columbia, with his parents, Tom and Melanie, and sister Madi.
+Connor Thomas Bedard was born on July 17, 2005, and grew up in North Vancouver, British Columbia, with his parents, Tom and Melanie, and sister Madi.
 Connor's great-great uncle James Bedard played 22 NHL games for Chicago between 1949 and 1951.
 In 2018, Bedard emerged as a young hockey prospect, being named "The Future of Hockey" in an article by The Hockey News.
 Bedard played minor hockey with West Vancouver Academy Prep of the Canadian Sport School Hockey League.
 While playing with this school's U15 and U18 teams, Bedard led the league in goals and points and was named most valuable player both years.
 Bedard grew up a fan of the Vancouver Canucks and went to home games at Rogers Arena several times, but considered Sidney Crosby his childhood idol.